emcsquared2/git-test-repo/README.md

 # Cloning a repository using git
-Working in the terminal in VS Code I used the command '$ git clone https.....' and I copy and pasted the HTTPS link from GitHub connect my local repository remotely
+Working in the terminal in VS Code I used the command '$ git clone https.....' and I copy and pasted the HTTPS link from GitHub to connect to my local repository remotely

 # Pushing a file to GitHub in git
 $ git status